OD728/CleanTwitch/README.md

 #### July 2025
 - ✅ **Added**: Chat Bits "new item indicator" element
   - removed the "new item indicator" element next to the Bits button
+- ✅ **Added**: Hide pinned chat messages
+  - New rules hide pinned messages in chat, including cheer messages and other paid-for pinned content
+- ✅ **Added**: Hide Bits Leaderboard
+  - New rule hides the rotating Bits Leaderboard that displays top cheerers/sub gifters
+- ✅ **Added**: Chat Bits "new item indicator" element
+  - removed the "new item indicator" element next to the Bits button

 #### June 2025
 - 🔧 **Fixed**: Collaboration viewer sorting information bubble in directory/all